 The eight Equity Long-Short funds that made the survey were collectively up 30% year-to-date through September.
 The Backstop BarclayHedge average returns for such hedged equity managers was 1%.
 (See table on the previous page.)

-The survey's five Global Macro managers-who invest in broad benchmarks like equity and bond indices, commodities and currencies-were up nearly 22%, easily outpacing the BBH strategy average tember.
-Mortgage-Backed Securities have rallied back to nearly even.
-Reflecting these average losses, the survey's seven Structured Credit Funds were down by more than -9%.
+The survey's five Global Macro managers-who invest in broad benchmarks like equity and bond indices, commodities and currencies-were up nearly 22%, easily outpacing the BBH strategy average gains of 5.4%.